Waiora Te Ūkaipō - The Homeland

 Waiora Te Ūkaipō - The Homeland is a 1996 play by New Zealand playwright Hone Kouka.
 The play describes the social dislocation that happens to Māori who leave their tribal lands.
 It is the first part of a trilogy with Homefires (1998) and The Prophet (2004), and the teenagers of The Prophet are the children of Waiora's Amiria, Rongo and Boyboy.

 History

 The play was commissioned by the Wellington International Festival of the Arts.
 Kouka has described the play as about immigrants, writing "unfortunately the immigrants in the play are Māori, displaced in their own country."
 The play was published by Huia Publishers in 2007 and then by Playmarket in 2019.
-Kouka says of the play that it is play is big in scope and 'naturalistic and impressionistic'.
+Kouka says of the play that it is big in scope and 'naturalistic and impressionistic'.